Vedant1124/Team-alchemist-HCL-Hakathon-/README.md

 and are currently at:

 ✔ Dataset Understanding
-✔ Planning the workflow
+✔ Planned the entire workflow
 ✔ Setting up project structure

-Further sections will be updated as we progress.

 ---